MattSzm/OnlineShopDjango/README.md

 * Python[[Django]][djangolink]
 * HTML
 * CSS
-* (a little bit of JavaScript, just to create braintree payment process)
+* JavaScript (just to create braintree payment process)

-This is ready-to-work page.

 ![](media-readMe/1.gif)

 All required additional extensions can be found in 'InstalledThirdParty.txt'

 Whole app is working with Postgres database.
-However, I didn't attach data to the repository.
-You can add your own in django admin panel.

 ## The project has such features as: